barischrooneyj/FYP/cd/README.md

 All code is online on GitHub.
 Some repositories do not contain only our code, to distinguish the code it is necessary to view commit history, alternatively you could use a blame tool.
-For convenience these repositories are also available locally in the folder with the respository's name.
+For convenience these repositories are also available locally in the folder with the respository's name, just unzip code.zip first and cd into the code directory:

+unzip code.zip
+cd code

 The Threepenny-gui implementation of U·(TP)2 produced can be found on GitHub at: